-13.5.1 The owner or operator will apply as appropriate to the Flag State (or RO or Certifying Authority, as deemed suitable by the National Maritime Administration) for any mandatory survey & certification.
+15.5.1 The owner or operator will apply as appropriate to the Flag State for any mandatory survey & certification of remote or autonomous systems.
 Copies of the certificates should be held in the company and/or owner offices and should be available in hardcopy or electronically on demand.

-13.6 SURVEY PROCEDURES
+15.6 SURVEY PROCEDURES

-- 13.6.1 Examination of the MASS for certification purposes will, as far as possible, follow the regime adopted for ships of similar type, in terms of periodicity and content of survey. - 13.6.2 Surveys will be conducted by ROs or Certifying Authorities as approved by the Flag State administration.
+- 15.6.1 Examination of the MASS for certification purposes will, as far as possible, follow the regime adopted for ships of similar type, in terms of periodicity and content of survey. - 15.6.2 Surveys of vessels which fully comply with the current regulations and intend to operate manned will be conducted by ROs or Certifying Authorities as approved by the Flag State administration.

-13.7 MAINTENANCE PROCEDURES AND RECORDS
+15.7 MAINTENANCE PROCEDURES AND RECORDS

-- 13.7.1 All MASS should be provided with a recommended maintenance schedule from the designer/manufacturer. - 13.7.2 Configuration control of maintenance procedures and maintenance records should be assured as part of the Safety Management System and procedures for the operator.
+- 15.7.1 All MASS should be provided with a recommended maintenance schedule from the designer/manufacturer. - 15.7.2 Configuration control of maintenance procedures and maintenance records should be assured as part of the Safety Management System and procedures for the operator.

-13.8 RESPONSIBILITIES FOR RECORD KEEPING
+15.8 RESPONSIBILITIES FOR RECORD KEEPING

-13.8.1 Survey & maintenance records should be kept up to date by the operator and be readily accessible for inspection.
+15.8.1 Survey & maintenance records should be kept up to date by the operator and be readily accessible for inspection.